 » Read the full blog postAugsburg – The sights of the UNESCO city (Germany)

 After an eventful alpaca hike with Sajama Lama in Jettingen-Scheppach in the morning, we went on to Augsburg at noon to see the sights of the UNESCO World Heritage City.
-Augsburg is a city in the southwest of Bavaria and has about 300,000 inhabitants.
+Things to know about Augsburg Augsburg is a city in the southwest of Bavaria and has about 300,000 inhabitants.
 This makes it the third largest city in Bavaria after Munich and Nuremberg.
 The city is characterized by Roman roots and the trading dynasties of the Fuggers and Welser.
-Some magnificent Renaissance buildings in the city …
+Some magnificent …

 » Read the full blog postDay Trip to the Upper Middle Rhine Valley & the Rheingau (Germany)